This thick and creamy tasting alfredo sauce is made with real cream cheese, giving us a great texture and richness in every bite.

 This alfredo sauce recipe gives you a thick and luxuriously creamy alfredo sauce that clings to cooked noodles or works great in alfredo baked casseroles and recipes as well.

-Top your chicken, pizza, or lasagna with this sauce and you will definitely be in for a good time!
+Use the homemade alfredo sauce with cream cheese to top your chicken, pizza, or lasagna with this sauce and you will definitely be in for a good time!

 - Milk or heavy cream

 - Cream cheese